CSC207-UofT/course-project-group-010/phase0/progress_report.md

 They are in the src/main/java folder

 src/main/data is some sample data that allows the program to run
+Update: we hardcoded data into our program.
+This will be where future sample data goes.

 src/test/java is where our tests are stored